 Fiberglass is not combustible since it is a mineral material.
 It has high heat resistance.
 Fiberglass does not support or propagate flames and if exposed to heat, it does not emit toxic products or smoke.
 It does not burn and is basically unaffected by curing temperatures used in industrial processing.
 Fiberglass will retain approximately 50% of its strength at extremely high temperatures.

 Fiberglass is highly resistant to the attack of most chemicals and is resistant to corrosion.

 Fiberglass is a dimensionally stable engineering material.
 It has no sensitivity to changes in temperature and hygrometry, making it very stable.
 It does not warp, bend, distort or shrink after exposure to extremely high or low temperatures as it has a low coefficient of linear expansion.

 Fiberglass can have different types of sizes, which creates a bond between the glass and the matrix and can combine with many synthetic resins and certain mineral matrices like cement and plaster.

-The low thermal conductivity of fiberglass makes it very useful in the industry.
-This is because the use of glass strands composites eliminates thermal bridging, enabling considerable heat savings compared to asbestos and organic fibers.
+The use of glass strands composites eliminates thermal bridging, enabling considerable heat savings compared to asbestos and organic fibers.
 Fiberglass is a great thermal insulator because of its high ratio of surface area to weight.